Ice Haven: Characters

 Harry Naybors – A serious comic book enthusiast and critic.
 He is the first character to be introduced after David Goldberg.
 Harry is the only character to break the fourth wall and speak directly to the reader.

 Mr. Ames – A private investigator who comes to Ice Haven to look into the disappearance of David Goldberg.
 He has angry outbursts but is otherwise emotionally unreadable.
 He cares deeply for both his wife and his work.

 Mrs. Ames – Mr. Ames's wife, who is investigating the case alongside her husband.
-She is growing increasingly fed up with him and their marriage.
+She grows increasingly fed up with him and their marriage.
 It is implied that she pursues multiple extramarital affairs while in Ice Haven.

 Ida Wentz – Vida's kindly and emotional grandmother.
-Poet laureate of Ice Haven.
+A poet laureate residing in Ice Haven.

 Julie Rathman – An overweight friend of Violet's who works at a stationery store and is generally miserable.

 Kim Lee – A convenience store worker who is uncommunicative with customers.

 Paula – A young girl who goes to school with Charles and Carmichael.
 She is taking ballet and is revealed to have a particularly gloomy outlook.

 George – Charles's young neighbor in whom he confides.
 George rarely speaks and is never seen without his toy, Blue Bunny.

 Blue Bunny – George's stuffed animal.
 In a short comic, Blue Bunny is shown in his anthropomorphic form, where he is revealed to be psychotic.

 Penrod – Violet's love interest.
 He doesn't return Violet's affection at all.

 Rocky – A caveman mainly concerned with survival, procreation, and other aspects of living in the year 100,000 B.C.
 He apparently was the first man to arrive at the location of modern-day Ice Haven.

 Officer Kaufman – A police officer who appears on and off throughout the book.

 Guilford High School incident

 The comic generated controversy when Nate Fisher, a high school teacher in Guilford, Connecticut gave Eightball #22 (Ice Haven) to a student as a make-up summer reading assignment.
-The parents of the student had concerns about the book's appropriateness.
-The superintendent of Guilford High School said the book was inappropriate for 13-year-olds and placed the teacher on leave.
+The student's parents had concerns about the book's appropriateness.
+The superintendent of Guilford High School said the book was inappropriate for 13-year-olds and placed Fisher on leave.
 Fisher resigned before the matter was fully investigated.